tmobile/jazz/core/jazz_cognito-admin-authorizer/README.md

-Root authorizer for admin access.
+Cognito authorizer for admin access.